-- At room temperature, you can expect shelled macadamia nuts to last for 5 months and unshelled nuts to last for 7 months.
+- At room temperature, you can expect shelled macadamia nuts to last for five months and unshelled nuts to last for seven months.

 - When refrigerated, macadamia nuts will last for up to a year.
-When frozen, they can last for up to 2 to 3 years.
+When frozen, they can last for up to two to three years.

 - Shelled macadamia nuts should be kept in an airtight container, ensuring no exposure to excess moisture.

 - Signs of spoilage in macadamia nuts can include a bitter smell or flavor and appearances of mold or have shriveled.

 Macadamia nuts are delicious, packed with nutrients, and great for baked goods.
 Ensure they have not gone bad to get all of the benefits these tasty macadamia nuts provide.